 Earth Day Themed Indoor Activities for Preschoolers to Keep Them Active

 Cardboard Tunnels – Reuse cardboard food and packing boxes and make them into car tunnels for pretend play.
-Cut an arch in each side of the box and have your preschooler paint it.
+Cut an arch on each side of the box and have your preschooler paint it.
 Then, add it to a set of cards to make a tunnel.
 This idea from Color Me Happy is a perfect example.

 Trashy Art – Save those little bits of trash and challenge your preschooler to use them to create a work of art.
-Try a collage make of just one or two colors of trash.
+Try a collage made of just one or two colors of trash.
 Try this idea from Craftulate.

 Fun Preschool Activities for Earth Day

 Milk Carton Bird Feeders – Repurpose milk jugs by making them into bird feeders.
 Just cut a hole on one side, paint the milk carton, and fill it with birdseed.
 Your preschooler will love watching the birds come to the house to feed.
 Get some ideas here.

 Paper Cutting – Don’t throw away that scrap paper!
 Give it to your preschooler to practice scissor cutting.
 Help your preschooler cut safely: thumb up, elbow in, scissors pointing away from the body.
 The cut scraps of paper can be made into an earth day craft or collage by gluing them to a piece of construction paper.

 Water Bottle Bowling – Save those old water bottles and fill them back up.
 Then use them to create your own bowling game.
 Start at a distance of five feet and have your preschooler roll a ball to knock down the bottles.

 Safe Online Earth Day Activities for Preschoolers

 Online Story – Go to Storylineonline.net and listen to the book The Garbage Barge and read by Justin Theroux.
 Look for a red button under the video called “Activity Guides” to find related activities that pair with the book.